satyamroy001/EnvisEdge/docs/source/tutorials/Tutorial-Part-4-deployment.rst

 want to take things into production.

-The best thing about using NimbleEdge simulator is it already checks for compatibility and serialization capabilties of the models.
+The best thing about using NimbleEdge simulator is it already checks for compatibility and serialization capabilities of the models.

 Let’s see the components needed to deploy the FL cycle.